 2. Write about what you know and like.
-For our programme, we have to blog about what we’re learning, but we’re learning a great deal.
-Write about the specific tools, subjects, and projects that you found interesting or challenging.
+Write about the subjects that you find interesting or challenging.
 Everyone has different interests and tastes.
 Write about your particular “fetishes”.

 3. Make connections.
 I enjoy seeing the connections between very different things, for example, between philosophy and technology.

-We’re all interested in webdev (website development), or we wouldn’t be in the programme, but what are your other interests or hobbies?
-How can you connect these with webdev?
+What are your skills, interests or things that you are passionate about?
+How can you connect these?
 Even the act of trying to find a connection will get your mind in the creative zone.

-For example, if you’re into politics, write about what makes an effective political website.
+For example, if you’re into politics and web design, write about what makes an effective political website.
 If art is your thing, write about how to achieve an artistic balance in your design.
-If you like technology (and who doesn’t?), write about how technology is influencing webdev and vice versa.
+If you like technology (and who doesn’t?), write about how technology is influencing web design and vice versa.
 The combinations are limitless.

 4. Know that it doesn’t have to be perfect.
 Many people hesitate to start writing because they don’t want to create anything that is less than perfect.
 The reality is that perfection exists (at most) in two subjects: philosophy and mathematics.
 To wait until something is perfect is to wait forever.